 Jesus said to her, “I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die.
 Do you believe this?”
 (John 11:25)

-In order to live in the rest of God we must be aware continually of placing our every thought, our every word, our every action, in concert with the living Jesus.
-As He thinks, we think.
-As He speaks, we speak.
-As He acts, we act.
+In order to live in the rest of God, we must be aware continually of placing our every thought, our every word, our every action, in agreement with the mind and will of the living Jesus.

 Obviously this kind of life needs a lot a practice before we stop making mistakes.
 But Christ will be patient with us if our heart is right, and we are not being driven by a desire for self-aggrandizement, or fear, or ambition, or spite, or some other evil motive.

 This is how Christ Himself lives.
 It is the eternal Sabbath.
 When the Jews accused Christ of breaking the Sabbath, Jesus said “My Father works and I am working.”
 In other words, “If God works on the Sabbath, then I work on the Sabbath.”

 Jesus said to them, “My Father is always at his work to this very day, and I, too, am working.”
 (John 5:17)